scimusmn/arduino-base/README.md

 ## Libraries

 ### AnalogInput.h
 This library is primarily a tool used to stop the constant output of Analog Input sensors.
-It achieves this by averaging `N` number of samples, using the `Average.h` library.
+It achieves this by averaging `int averagerSampleRate` number of samples, using the `Average.h` library.

 To setup a new `AnalogInput`, you'll need to pass in four parameters:

 1. `int` pin, location of the input pin
 2. `boolean` enableAverager, to enable averaging via `Averager.h`
+3. `int`, the number of samples to average
-3. `boolean` enableLowPass, to enable lowpass filtering via `Averager.h`
+4. `boolean` enableLowPass, to enable lowpass filtering via `Averager.h`
-4. `void (*callback)(int)`, a callback function that accepts the returned `int` value of the sensor
+5. `void (*callback)(int)`, a callback function that accepts the returned `int` value of the sensor

 ```
 #include "Libraries/AnalogInput.h"